burhanharoon/MERN-Tech-Ecommerce-Website/README.md

-### This repository will show the step by step guide to set up NodeJS and ExpressJS backend for my react project.
+### This repository will show the step by step guide to set up NodeJS and ExpressJS backend for any react project.
 You can view commits history to see what changes I have made in the repository.